Teja Singh

 Teja Singh was an Indian Sikh scholar, teacher, author and translator.

 Early life

-Teja Singh was born on June 2, 1894, in Adiala village, Rawalpindi district, Punjab Province, British India to parents Bhai Bhalakar Singh and Srusti.
-He grazed livestock and studied within the village until 1908, when we moved to Rawalpindi city to garner a further and better education.
+Teja Singh was born on 2 June 1894, in Adiala village, Rawalpindi district, Punjab Province, British India to parents Bhai Bhalakar Singh and Srusti.
+He grazed livestock and studied within the village until 1908, then he moved to Rawalpindi city to garner a further and better education.